evrimagaci/periodum-api/README.md

 - `--build` _arg_ is required when you need to install new package unless you install inside the container.

-- You can connect the running container via VSCode without install node or anything on your machine.
+- You can connect to the [running container via VSCode](https://code.visualstudio.com/docs/remote/containers) without installing NodeJS or any other dependencies on your machine.
 Just attach to the Periodum API container after running the container.
-More: https://code.visualstudio.com/docs/remote/containers

 ## Contribution Guidelines
 Please follow the same [guidelines](https://github.com/evrimagaci/periodum/blob/main/CONTRIBUTING.md)  with [the main project](https://github.com/evrimagaci/periodum/).